 Practice Committed Non-Attachment

 Be committed to helping the coachee reach their goals but know that these are not your goals and your life.
-The method and outcome may be different than it would be for you or someone else.
+The method and outcome may be different than they would be for you or someone else.
 Do not be attached to the process or outcome.
 Instead, be curious about new ideas and flexible when something does not go as planned.
 Have a healthy relationship with failure to see it as a lesson and opportunity.

 Understand Coaching is Not Mentoring